miguelriego/Hearthbits/README.md

 * Added images and gifs for cards in inline queries (shiny animations!).
 Make sure to import run the new SQL schema or manually add the gif column to cards

 ## To-do's:
-- [ ] Make sure code can add new KoFT cards
+- [x] Make sure code can add new KoFT cards
+- [ ] Fix broken GIFs for new cards
 - [ ] Try and fix audio so it'll play on iphone as well
 - [x] Make a requirements.txt file
 - [x] Make card images display in in-line query